redpinecube/grocery/README.md

 -   `data` contains the raw data obtained from: https://jacobfilipp.com/hammer/
 -   `other` contains initial sketches of figures and LLM interactions.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the SQL scripts to clean data.
-It contains R scripts to simulate and test data.
+-   `scripts` contains the R and SQL scripts to clean, simulate, and test data.
+-   shiny.R is a shiny app that show egg prices over time.

 ## Reproducibility
 This project is an R project.